dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 City Hall took up a small block, and still it had no emergency exit.
 All foot traffic had to go through the big glass doors at the front.
 I imagined this must break some kind of zoning law.
 I didn’t let it trouble me since it meant that I could watch just the one exit.

 “Another Pepsi, Truman?
 Delicious.
 Refreshing.
-Pepsi,” asked the server behind the counter at the corner drugstore where I was sitting and keeping my eye on City Hall.
+Pepsi!” said the server behind the counter at the corner drugstore where I was sitting and keeping my eye on City Hall.
 She repeated the Pepsi slogan every time and she always managed to give it an enthusiastic kick.

 “No thanks, Whitley,” I responded dryly.